-Every modern convenience that makes your life easier from electricity to cars; every treat from the global marketplace that you may buy as pantry basics from South American chocolate to South East Asian rice: all are courtesy of a cascade of events starting some 250 years ago.
+Every modern convenience that makes your life easier from electricity to cars; every treat from the global marketplace that you might buy as pantry basics from South American chocolate to South East Asian rice: all are courtesy of a cascade of events picking up speed some 250 years ago.

 The Industrial Revolution forever transformed our lives and expectations.
 It particularly gathered force with the development of the steam engine which powered ships across oceans with unprecedented speed and efficiency.
 This opened up new markets as more perishable cargo could at last be traded to numerous and further destinations.